bhuvaneshcj/ionic-angular-swipeable-segment/README.md

-## Multiple Image Upload in Ionic 6
+## Ion Segment with Swipeable in Ionic-6

 Hi Guys, In this example i will show you how to make the Ion Segment to Swipeable in Ionic 6.